By John Dalton

 Print Publication Year:2010

-The renowned English chemist and meteorologist John Dalton (1766–1844) published A New System of Chemical Philosophy in two volumes, between 1808 and 1827.
+The chemist and meteorologist John Dalton (1766–1844) published A New System of Chemical Philosophy in two volumes, between 1808 and 1827.
 Dalton's discovery of the importance of the relative weight and structure of particles of a compound for explaining chemical reactions transformed atomic theory and laid the basis for much of what is modern chemistry.
-Volume 2 was published in 1827.
-It contains sections examining the weights and structures of two-element compounds in five different groups: metallic oxides; earthly, alkaline and metallic sulphurets; earthly, alkaline and metallic phosphurets; carburet; and metallic alloys.
-An appendix contains a selection of brief notes and tables, including a new table of the relative weights of atoms.
-A planned second part was never published.
+Volume 1 was published in two parts, in 1808 and 1810.
+Part 1 offers an account of Dalton's atomic theory.
+It contains chapters on temperature, the constitution of bodies, chemical synthesis and a number of plates including his famous table of symbols for the atoms of various elements.
+Part 2 contains a chapter on elementary principles and twelve sections on different groups of two-element compounds.
 Dalton's work is a monument of nineteenth-century chemistry.
 It will continue to be read and enjoyed by anybody interested in the history and development of science.